 Being local became hip.
 Non-affiliated businesses and even franchises began using "local" as a marketing tool.
 The chain-owned daily newspaper touted a local business advertising page and routinely provided an independent business perspective in its articles.
 Conversation on the street regarding the importance of "going local" was overheard commonly, and discussion in the letters section of the newspaper became frequent.

-After receiving more than 100 inquiries about the IBA model from communities nationwide within those first two years, the directors determined the time had come to launch AMIBA to address the interest.
+After receiving more than 100 inquiries about the IBA model from communities nationwide within those first two years, Milchen and then-assistant director Jennifer Rockne determined the time had come to launch AMIBA to fulfill the growing demand for help.

 Back to Home